MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 ### Implementation

 The following code connects transcript storage pointer `_myTranscripts` to your new Azure blob transcript storage account.
 To create this link with a new container name, \<your-blob-transcript-container-name>, creates a new container within Blob storage to hold your transcript files.

+_Blob transcript storage_ is designed to store bot transcripts.

 > [!NOTE]
 > As of version 4.10, `Microsoft.Bot.Builder.Azure.BlobsTranscriptStore` is deprecated.
 Use the new `Microsoft.Bot.Builder.Azure.Blobs.BlobsTranscriptStore` in its place.